ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

     **Status:** &#x1F7E2; Achieved

-    **Comments:** Other than approving all of the LLC's initial policies, no significant changes to the LLC's governance structure have been made.
+    **Comments:** Other than approving all the LLC's initial policies, no significant changes to the LLC's governance structure have been made.

 22. **Requirement:** Adopting an annual budget and, as necessary, incur any